The Massachusetts Uniform Probate Code (MUPC): A New Law Substantially Effecting Inheritance, Wills, Trusts, and Estate Administration

 II.
 The New Uniform Probate Code Changes Intestate Shares of Descendants

 Under the new law the intestate shares of descendants will be calculated differently where there has been a death in the nearest generation of survivors.
 Under the old law, if a person dies unmarried but with children surviving, the estate will be split equally between the children.
 If a child has predeceased leaving children surviving, those children would take in equal shares the share their parent would have inherited had he or she survived.
 This is called a per stirpes distribution scheme.
-Under the new law, the share of the deceased child would be divided among and distributed to all of the grandchildren, including children of living parents who are inheriting a share in their own right.
+Under the new law, the share of the deceased child will be divided among and distributed to all of the grandchildren, including children of living parents who are inheriting a share in their own right.
 This is referred to as distribution per capita at each generation.
 Supposedly this new default distribution scheme for intestate estates was put into the law because the individuals who worked on the law felt that this is what most people prefer, although no scientific poll or survey was conducted to arrive at this conclusion.
 In comments written in some of the literature generated to support this bill, estate planning lawyers were criticized for never discussing the matter in detail with their clients and using the old per stirpes scheme in most of their wills and trusts.
 We have always explained and discussed with clients the intestate distribution scheme and other alternatives including the new default as well as class gifts and other more sophisticated plans.
-Our experience over many years has been that well over 90% of clients preferred the per stirpes scheme contained in the law which is expiring with the new law in January.
+Our experience over many years has been that well over 90% of clients preferred the per stirpes scheme contained in the old law.
 If you are unhappy with this new scheme, the solution is to have a will (or a trust) in place that leaves your estate the way you want it and not the way a few well intentioned lawyers and politicians felt they knew you most likely would prefer it.
 If you have a will, perhaps it is time to take it out and review it to reassure yourself that it makes the provision you desire.
 If it does not, or if you do not have a will and do not like the default scheme of distribution provided by this new law, you need to have a will (or trust) done that carries out your wishes.

 III.
 Limitation on a Parent’s Right to Disinherit Child

-Also under the new law the right of a parent to disinherit a child will be limited by the provisions of section 2 -403 to be found in the new Chapter 190B of the Massachusetts General Laws.
+Also under the new law the right of a parent to disinherit a child is now limited by the provisions of section 2 -403 to be found in the new Chapter 190B of the Massachusetts General Laws.
 This is certainly bad news and additional consternation for anyone dealing with the pain of having raised a child who has thoroughly earned and richly deserves the distinction of being disinherited by their parent.
 This law creates a new class of “exempt” assets from a decedent’s personal property and provides an entitlement of the surviving spouse, if there is one, otherwise of all children jointly, to the tangible personal property up to a value of $10,000, and if the tangible personal property is insufficient in value to rise to that level, other assets (such as cash, etc.) to that value.

 The new law provides: “The decedent's surviving spouse is entitled from the estate to a value at date of death, not exceeding $10,000 in excess of any security interests therein, in household furniture, automobiles, furnishings, appliances, and personal effects.
 If there is no surviving spouse, the decedent's children are entitled jointly to the same value.
 If encumbered chattels are selected and the value in excess of security interests, plus that of other exempt property, is less than $10,000, or if there is not $10,000 worth of exempt property in the estate, the spouse or children are entitled to other assets of the estate, if any, to the extent necessary to make up the $10,000 value.”
 So far no one involved in the passage of this new law has taken credit for being the source of this truly awful idea of piling another layer of hurt upon people suffering with one of life’s more painful tribulations and another layer of difficulty on the administration of their estates.